Example: Create a GitHub Issue or Linear Ticket from Email

 becomes the ticket title and the body becomes the description.

-The same pattern works for any tracker with a JSON HTTP API: Jira,
+The same pattern works for any tracker with a JSON HTTP API, for example Jira,

-ServiceNow, Zendesk, Asana, Notion.
+ServiceNow, Zendesk, Asana and Notion.
 Replace the target URL, the

 Overview